 KAKIRA COOPERATIVE

 But who was Kakira?
-This man who lived in the 19th century was the son of the king of Gisaka in the province of Kibungo.
-He was also a precursor of interior decorators, for it was he who invented the art of embellishing Rwandan houses, thanks to the particular strength of motifs "that escape in an infinite repetition from the limits that their support thinks they can impose".
+This 19th-century man was the son of the king of Gisaka in Kibungo province.
+He was also a precursor of interior decorators, for it was he who invented the art of embellishing Rwandan homes, thanks to the particular strength of motifs "that escape in infinite repetition from the limits that their support thinks it can impose on them".

 Did you know?
 This review was written by our professional authors.